 As the July draft approached, New York City was already on edge.
 A labor demonstration earlier that year had turned violent, as had a protest by the city’s white, largely immigrant dockworkers, who refused to work alongside African-American workers.
-The two groups, on the lowest rung of the socio-economic ladder, had long jostled for the city’s lowest paying jobs, and tensions had only increased as the war continued.
+The two groups, on the lowest rung of the socio-economic ladder, had long jostled for the city’s lowest-paying jobs, and tensions had only increased as the war dragged on.

-Estimates vary greatly as to the number of people killed in the Draft Riots, though most historians believe around 115 people lost their lives, including nearly a dozen black men who were lynched after being brutally beaten.
-Hundreds of buildings were damaged—and as many as 50 burnt to the ground—causing millions of dollars in damage.
-Republican Mayor George Opdyke vetoed the Democratic-sponsored bill providing funds for draft exemptions—but the veto was promptly overturned by the Tammany Hall-controlled city council.
-In fact, if it were possible for the draft riots to have any “winners,” then the men of Tammany were just that.
-Their membership had swelled in recent years thanks to their targeting of newly arrived immigrants as their voting base, and their championing of the rights of the city’s workers before, during and after the increased their popularity.
-Within a decade, they were in firm control of the levers of city government.
+Estimates vary greatly as to the number of people killed in the Draft Riots, though most historians believe around 115 people lost their lives, including nearly a dozen Black men who were lynched after being brutally beaten.
+Hundreds of buildings were damaged—and as many as 50 burned to the ground—causing millions of dollars in damage.
+Republican Mayor George Opdyke vetoed the Democratic-sponsored bill providing funds for draft exemptions—but the veto was promptly overturned by the city council.